Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Results and Discussion

-which quantifies the contribution of nodal displacements in each cell of the supercell, as shown for the lowest six modes at wavenumber $\wavenumber_1 = \pi$ in Fig.~\ref{fig:beam_bdms}D. The most striking observation is that all four modes below the bulk band are localized.
+Both the in-plane and the out-of-plane deformation exhibit strong localization at the top end of the supercell, with a comparable decay rate.
+This localization is quantified by the norm of the total nodal displacements in each cell, which is shown to increase exponentially towards the top edge of the supercell ($n_2=10$) in Fig. \ref{fig:beam_bdms}D. The most striking observation is that all four modes below the bulk band are localized.
 This is a considerable qualitative improvement over the results presented in Ref.~\cite{charara2021topological}, in which only two polarized edge modes were found and, more importantly, where the overall signature of polarization in the flexural response was significantly milder.
-Moreover, the localization of these modes highlights that the top and bottom edges of this bilayer serve as the floppy and nonfloppy edges, respectively, consistent with the predictions from the spring-mass model.
-Note that $\tilde{\Displacements}_{n_2}$ also includes the displacement of nodes on the boundary of the supercell which were previously reduced due to application of periodic boundary conditions.
+Moreover, the localization of these modes highlights that the top and bottom edges of this bilayer serve as the floppy and nonfloppy edges, respectively, consistent with the predictions from the ideal Maxwell lattice.

-In contrast to the spring-mass lattice, where all six zero modes localize, here, modes five and six show no signature of localization.
-This suggests that the structural bilayer lattice is not immune from a certain degree of dilution of the topological polarization observed in its ideal Maxwell counterpart.
-This dilution is a direct result of the non-ideality of the hinges, enforced by the beam internal clamp boundary conditions, which invoke flexural mechanisms whose energy cost overwhelms the response of the system.
-Moreover, in response to the relaxation of ideal conditions, each of the six zero modes rises to finite frequencies by different amounts when compared to the bulk modes; this effect should to be correlated to the strength of their polarization, although further work is needed to confirm this hypothesis~\cite{stenull2019signatures}.